KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Note that while the Group object filtering functionality is very similar to Cell object and entity object functionality, it differs from them in several small-yet-key areas.
 Repo-devs need to be aware that changes in filter functionality in one of these three areas of the code base may need to be reflected in the other two areas.

 ### Cell entity, and Stack artefact, end-user interactions
-Group objects come with a set of attributes and functions which, for end-users interacting with a Stack or Canvas element in a desktop (screen + mouse) environment, can quickly detect when they end-user's cursor is hovering over an Element artefact or entity object and take actions accordingly to change the Stack/Canvas display.
+Group objects come with a set of attributes and functions which, for end-users interacting with a Stack or Canvas element in a desktop (screen + mouse) environment, can quickly detect when the end-user's cursor is hovering over an Element artefact or entity object and take actions accordingly to change the Stack/Canvas display.
 Note that once these attributes are set, SC will handle the associated functionality automatically for the dev-user:
 + `group.checkForEntityHover` - Boolean (default: `false`)
 + `group.onEntityHover` - Function (default: no action taken)
 + `group.onEntityNoHover` - Function (default: no action taken)